You can expect to see four questions on the end-of-course exam and four questions on the state exam from this unit.

 • describe the mechanics of an adjustable rate mortgage and the components of an ARM,

-• describe the features of an amortized mortgage and amortize a level-payment plan, mortgage when given the principal amount, the interest rate and the monthly payment amount,
+• describe the features of an amortized mortgage and be able to amortize a level-payment plan mortgage when given the principal amount, the interest rate and the monthly payment amount,

 • distinguish among the various types of mortgages,